microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 3 - Remove Item through Web Form.md

 <br/>

-> [!NOTE]
->To stop the server simply hit `CTRL-C` in the terminal window where the web server is running.
+Stop the server by pressing `CTRL-C` in the terminal window where the web server is running.

 <br/>